microsoft/SciStanPy/dms_stan/count_models.md

-TrpB Generative Models
+Count Models
 =====================
-This file describes the distributions available for modeling DMS datasets in DMS Stan.
+This file describes the distributions available for modeling next generation sequencing counts datasets in DMS Stan.

 ## The Multinomial Distribution